focused-labs/ai-personalized-restaurant-search-demo-agent/README.md

 ### Endpoints

-1. POST `/query` with the following body:
+POST request to `/query` with the following body:
 ```
 {
     "address" : "2000 Central Dr Boulder, CO",
     "dietaryRestrictions" : "peanut allergy"
 }
 ```

+## Customize
+Adjust as desired in `config.py`
+- CHAT_MODEL
+  - OpenAI model used.
+- MAX_NUMBER_OF_RESTAURANTS
+  - Maximum number of restaurants to retrieve from Google maps search.
+  - The more restaurants, the longer the user wait time.
+- RESTAURANT_SEARCH_RADIUS
+  - The radius for the Google map search.
+In meters.